-Fran Mills, Director School and Community Partnerships
+Fran Mills, Director, School and Community Partnerships

 A supervised clinical experience, consisting of either student teaching or a practicum for teachers who are currently in the field, is provided for students completing their certification programs.
 Each experience is a full-time, daytime responsibility and includes a weekly seminar at Adelphi University.
 Specific course prerequisites for student teaching or the practicum vary in each program and are listed in the course description section of this Bulletin.
 General requirements include a satisfactory health examination, a satisfactory speech and hearing evaluation, acceptable academic and personal qualifications, satisfactory faculty recommendations, and a satisfactory student teaching portfolio.
-Education studies students must take the LAST (Liberal Arts and Sciences Test) and ATS-W prior to student teaching.
-Secondary majors must take the Content Specialty Test in addition to the LAST and ATS-W. In general, graduate students may not register for the clinical experience until they have completed all of their program requirements.
-Graduate students must have a 3.0 overall G.P.A. to be eligible for student teaching or a practicum.
+Curriculum and instruction students must pass all (3) parts of the New York State Teacher Certification exams prior to student teaching.